The Best Sauna Heaters of 2023

 Heat-Up Time

 Electric sauna heaters will heat a given space more quickly than a wood-fired stove.
-However, it is difficult to determine the precise amount of heat-up time because it depends on the ambient temperature, size of the sauna, and what the interior of the sauna is made from.
+However, it is difficult to determine the precise amount of heat-up time because it depends on the ambient temperature, sauna size, and the material of the sauna’s interior.

 That said, for the sake of general comparison, an electric sauna heater might take 30 minutes to bring a space to the required temperature, while a wood-burning model would probably take an hour or more.